Complementary and Alternative Healing University click here for Home Page

 ma sang

-Allergic reaction: mild abdominal pain, itchiness, tightness in chest
+Allergic reaction: mild abdominal pain, itchiness, tightness in chest area, and diarrhea.

-qian nian jian
+qian nian jian 千年健

-Dizziness, nausea, vomiting, whole body spasm, foaming in the mouth, coma,
+Dizziness, nausea, vomiting, whole body spasm, foaming in the mouth, coma, opisthotonus.

-san qi 三七
+san qi 三 七

 (tian qi) 田七

 Face and eyes becomes red and swollen.
-Numbness in the limbs, dizziness,
+Numbness in the limbs, dizziness, heaviness in the chest, palpitation, sweating, nausea, arrhythmia

 shan ci gu